 - Snapchat currently has over 188 million active daily users (Q2 2018).

 Snap has been trying desperately to revive user growth and generate revenue through new avenues.
-In the 2nd quarter of 2018, Snap's number of daily active users fell by 3 million.
+In the 3rd quarter of 2018, Snap's number of daily active users fell by 2 million.
+It posted revenue of $297 million for the quarter but losses of $325 million.

 Snap's share price fell to a record low after it announced that it would launch its own scripted content.
 "Snap Originals" failed to entice investors who felt that this wouldn't revive the company and stop its dwindling base.
 Share prices fell to a record low in response to the news.
 (Business Insider)